Looking for a unique pale-leaved hosta for your shade garden? It’s time to consider planting White Feather Hosta!

 White Feather Hostas are stunning plants that add interest and texture to the shade garden.
 They are easy to care for and require minimal pruning.

-Companion plants for White Feather hosta
+Companion plants for hostas

 White Feather Hosta is a fantastic variety to pair with other plants in the shade garden.
 You can interplant it with other specialty hosta varieties like Abiqua Drinking Gourd Hosta, Empress Wu Hosta, or Fire & Ice Hosta (be sure to compare the final height prior to situating the hostas in the garden).
-Other plants that pair well include ethereal ferns and astilbe which add a soft contrast to the pale leaves of White Feather.
+Other plants that pair well include ethereal ferns and astilbe, which add a soft contrast to the pale leaves of White Feather.
 Here is a comprehensive list of hosta companion plants.